skyvers/skyve-dev-guide/_pages/charts.md

 ![Simple example of no code chart](../assets/images/charts/simple-example.png "Simple example of no code chart")

-The chart `type` is independent of the `model` allowing the designer to try different chart types to see which best visualises the model data (i.e. the available charts are all category based chart types).
+The chart `type` is independent of the `model`, allowing the designer to try different chart types to see which best visualises the model data (i.e. the available charts are all category based chart types).

-The model stanza has a number of options to control the chart data.
+The model stanza has a number of options to control the chart data:
 * value functions
 * bucketing (or `bins`)
 * order

-#### Value functions
+### Value functions

-Available value functions match the AggregateFunction concept used elsewhere in Skyve (including for the Summary options in Skyve lists):
+Available value functions match the `AggregateFunction` concept used elsewhere in Skyve (including for the Summary options in Skyve lists):
 * Avg - Average
 * Count - Count
 * Max - Maximum
 * Min - Minimum
 * Sum - Sum or total

-Developers may use other value functions extending a ChartModel, and by preparing data for the model.
+Developers may use other value functions extending a `ChartModel`, and by preparing data for the model.

-#### Bucketing (bins)
+### Bucketing (bins)

 Bucketing is a way to bucket or group the chart data.

-For example, if charting user activity, based on records of timestamped user activity from the Skyve `Audit` document, to better visualise the data requires bucketing the data to day/month/year rather than charting each millisecond.
+For example, if charting user activity based on records of timestamped user activity from the Skyve `Audit` document, visualising the data would benefit from bucketing (grouping) the data by day/month/year rather than charting each millisecond.

 Bucket | Description | Example use case
 ---|---|---